 The annual remuneration fees of the Directors are determined by the shareholders at the same annual shareholders meeting approving the Company's previous fiscal year's financial statements, and are subject to the approval of the Minister of Commerce and Industry in respect of any year in which the Company was unprofitable.
-At the Annual Shareholders Meeting on 13 March 2013, it was approved that the total sum of BD190,000 shall be paid to nine Board Directors in respect of the remuneration fees for the year 2012.
+At the Annual Shareholders Meeting on 27 February 2014, it was approved that the sum of BD190,000 shall be paid to nine Board Directors in respect of the remuneration fees for the year 2013.
+The annual remuneration of Board Directors for the year 2014 of the sum of BD 190,000 for the nine Board Directors will be proposed to the Shareholders at the Annual General Meeting on 1st March 2015 for their approval.